teamblitz/TeamBlitzRobot2025/README.md

-# FRC Robot Project
+# 2025 Team Blitz (#2083) FIRST Robotics

 ## Overview

-This project is an FRC (FIRST Robotics Competition) robot codebase.
-It includes various subsystems, commands, and utilities to control and manage the robot's operations.
+This project contains the FRC (FIRST Robotics Competition) robot codebase for [Team Blitz](https://teamblitz.net) in Conifer, Colorado.
+It includes the subsystems, commands, and utilities to control and manage our robots.
 The project is structured to follow the Command-Based programming paradigm provided by WPILib.

+## Competition Overview
+This year's competition, [FIRST Dive](https://info.firstinspires.org/first-dive) REEFSCAPE, mimics an underwater reef where the teams must collaborate to remove "algae" and seed new "coral".

 ## Tools, Languages, and Libraries